amogus07/mfunc/README.md

 which it stores your functions.

 #### Configuration
-The directory where functions are stored can be changed by setting the MFUNCDIR environment variable.
+The directory where functions are stored can be changed by setting the $MFUNCDIR environment variable.

 By default, `$ZDOTDIR/functions` will be used.
-If ZDOTDIR isn't set, `$HOME/.functions` will be used instead.
+If $ZDOTDIR isn't set, `$HOME/.functions` will be used instead.

 #### Disclaimer